Resumes are a must-have for any job seeker. They provide a snapshot of how qualified you are and how professional you can appear.

 An ideal resume should be between one and two pages.
 It’s critical to tailor your resume to the position for which you’re applying.

 For example, if a job listing says it only accepts resumes that fit on a single page, then make sure yours fits on a single page instead of using multiple pages.
 If they do not state how many pages they prefer, it is usually safe to assume they will accept longer documents.
 Choose what works best for your situation.
+You may need to update your resume to accomplish this.

 How to make your resume fit the appropriate page length